awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-training.md

 Deep Learning \(DL\) is a specific family of ML algorithms consisting of several layers of artificial neural networks\.
 The most common training method is with mini\-batch Stochastic Gradient Descent \(SGD\)\.
 In mini\-batch SGD, the model is trained by conducting small iterative changes of its coefficients in the direction that reduces its error\.
 Those iterations are conducted on equally sized subsamples of the training dataset called *mini\-batches*\.
 For each mini\-batch, the model is run in each record of the mini\-batch, its error measured and the gradient of the error estimated\.
 Then the average gradient is measured across all the records of the mini\-batch and provides an update direction for each model coefficient\.
 One full pass over the training dataset is called an *epoch*\.
 Model trainings commonly consist of dozens to hundreds of epochs\.
 Mini\-batch SGD has several benefits: First, its iterative design makes training time theoretically linear of dataset size\.
 Second, in a given mini\-batch each record is processed individually by the model without need for inter\-record communication other than the final gradient average\.
 The processing of a mini\-batch is consequently particularly suitable for parallelization and distribution\.

 Parallelizing SGD training by distributing the records of a mini\-batch over different computing devices is called *data parallel distributed training*, and is the most commonly used DL distribution paradigm\.
 Data parallel training is a relevant distribution strategy to scale the mini\-batch size and process each mini\-batch faster\.
-However, data parallel training comes with the extra complexity of having to compute the mini\-batch gradient average with gradients coming from all the workers and communicating it to all the workers, a step called *allreduce* that can represent a growing overhead, as the training cluster is scaled, and that can also drastically penalize training time if improperly implemented or implemented over improper hardware substracts\.
+However, data parallel training comes with the extra complexity of having to compute the mini\-batch gradient average with gradients coming from all the workers and communicating it to all the workers, a step called *allreduce* that can represent a growing overhead, as the training cluster is scaled, and that can also drastically penalize training time if improperly implemented or implemented over improper hardware subtracts\.

 Data parallel SGD still requires developers to be able to fit at least the model and a single record in a computing devices, like a single CPU or GPU\.
 When training very large models such as large transformers in Natural Language Processing \(NLP\), or segmentation models over high\-resolution images, there may be situations in which this is not feasible\.
 An alternative way to break up the workload is to partition the model over multiple computing devices, an approach called *model\-parallel distributed training*\.